 OkMEA Election Information

-OkMEA elections will open on September 5.
-You will receive a Constant Contact email with an individualized voting link.
-This system ensures that only active and retired members vote and that they only vote one time.
-Reminders will be sent via Constant Contact and Facebook throughout the voting process.
-Voting will close on October 1.
+OkMEA elections will open on September 5th.
+You will receive an email with an individualized voting link from Election Buddy.
+Be sure to check your junk/spam folders.
+This system ensures that only active, life, introductory, and retired members vote and that they only vote one time.
+Reminders will be sent throughout the elections process.
+Elections will close on October 1 at 11:59pm.

 To view the candidates biographical information, click the plus button next to their name below.

 Steveanne Bielich graduated from the University of Central Oklahoma with a bachelor’s in music education.
 She participated in various musicals and operas during her high school and college years.
 She also performed in amusement parks and with Gary Good Entertainment.

 Bielich has taught at Bethany for over 26 years and still loves her job.
 She teaches 7th through 12th grade vocal music, has 5 show choirs and 8 concert choirs, is the Auditorium Manager, the lighting and technical director of the musicals,and is the Head Coach of the Swim Team.
 She has also served as the OkMEA Mixed Choir Chair.

 Bielich has been married for 31 years to Jon Bielich and has one son, Dustin.

 I once read that “music is a vehicle for expression and plays an important role in the personal development of a student.”
 I believe our aim as music educators should be to provide all music educators and students with high quality opportunities in which to engage and inspire.
 We should aspire to develop a life-long appreciation and love for music, increase self-confidence, creativity, cooperation, and self-motivation, while providing opportunities for self-expression, and a sense of personal and professional development and achievement.